Stellenbosch University Immunology Research GroupWelcome

 The SU-IRG works in conjunction with the Molecular Biology Clinical Research Unit (MBCRU), which was established in 2016.
 The MBCRU is responsible for all clinical trial operations involving volunteer study participants.
 This includes recruitment, enrolment and follow-up of participants, as well as sample collection and the collection of clinical data.

 SU-IRG comprises several research focus areas, each investigating a different immunological aspect of TB disease.
 The main focus of SU-IRG is to identify immune biomarkers that can be taken forward into future trials for novel diagnostics, new treatment regimens and vaccines.
 We work with several international consortia and with several US, European and African partners on large cohorts of participants with well-characterized TB infection and disease phenotypes to search for biomarkers of TB infection and disease.
+In addition to research, excellence, SU-IRG is passionate about education in Immunology and produce several doctoral, masters and honours graduates annually.

 Our laboratory team processes a range of sample types from participants, including serum, urine, saliva, sputum, exhaled breath condensate, broncho-alveolar lavage, stool, pleural fluid and cerebrospinal fluid, depending on specific studies.
 Sample storage takes place in minus 80⁰C freezers and liquid nitrogen tanks and sample management is performed through customized, open-source databases with a laboratory data management system.
 We have recently obtained a Hamilton BiOS which will be used for all future -80⁰C sample storage.